oskardudycz/EventSourcing.NetCore/README.md

   `dotnet add package GoldenEye.Backend.Core.Marten`

+The simplest way to start is **Installing the [project template](https://github.com/oskardudycz/GoldenEye/tree/master/src/Templates/SimpleDDD/content) by running**

+`dotnet -i GoldenEye.WebApi.Template.SimpleDDD`

+**and then create new project based on it:**

+`dotnet new SimpleDDD -n NameOfYourProject`

 I found an issue or I have a change request
 --------------------------------
 Feel free to create an issue on GitHub.
 Contributions, pull requests are more than welcome!